 Several software codecs are included with Adobe Premiere Pro so that you can export your video to different formats.
-Your Matrox MXO2 system adds several Matrox codecs to the ones included with Premiere Pro to allow you to export your sequence to a Matrox .avi file.
+Your Matrox Mojito MAX system adds several Matrox codecs to the ones included with Premiere Pro to allow you to export your sequence to a Matrox .avi file.

-If you have a Matrox MXO2 product with MAX technology, you can also export your sequence to a Matrox MAX H.264 file as explained in Chapter 19, "Using the Matrox MAX H.264 Codec with Adobe Software."
+With Matrox Mojito MAX, you can also export your sequence to a Matrox MAX H.264 file as explained in Chapter 17, "Using the Matrox MAX H.264 Codec with Adobe Software."